MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 > This feature is currently available only for the on-premises data gateway in the standard mode.
 It's not available for the personal mode.

 > [!NOTE]
-> Gateway diagnostics does not capture diagnostics directly related to the (virtual) machine and its network, like bandwidth or latency.
-These diagnostics might however impact your gateway performance.
+> Gateway diagnostics does'nt capture diagnostics directly related to the (virtual) machine and its network, like bandwidth or latency.
+Hoewever, these diagnostics might impact your gateway performance.
 You can use recource monitoring tools to monitor your machine.

 ### Performance logging